abdrahmansoltan/Learning-Notes/React/01-React.md

 // The first argument (child) is any renderable React child, such as an element, string, or fragment.
 The second argument (container) is a DOM element.
 ```

+---

 ### Refs

 - [reference](https://blog.logrocket.com/complete-guide-react-refs/)
 - The escape hatches are refs, which allow us to access DOM properties directly.
 Normally, React uses `state` to update the data on the screen by re-rendering the component for us.
-But there are certain situations where you need to deal with the DOM properties directly, and that’s where refs come in clutch.
+But there are certain situations where you need to deal with the DOM properties directly, and that’s where refs come in.

 > Note: refs are escape hatches for React developers, and we should try to avoid using them if possible.